 How to Prepare

-is the time when each parent puts together the information that they need to build their case.
+The Discovery Process is the time when each parent puts together the information that they need to build their case.
 Discovery gives everyone the chance to have the correct documents and the same amount of information that the judge will have access to see.
 Both parents can request documents, including conversations and other physical evidence.

-of all the evidence that you are bringing to court.
+Prepare a list of all the evidence that you are bringing to court.
 Make copies of each paper/photo that you want the judge to consider for everyone involved.